Comp211-FA24/lab-00/README.md

 ## Setup

-### Set up Linux environment
+### Set up Docker container

 To complete the labs for this course, you need to use a Linux environment.
 If you haven't already, carefully follow the instructions on the [Linux Programming Environment](https://uncch.instructure.com/courses/48862/pages/linux-programming-environment) page on Canvas to install Docker and the COMP 211 Docker container on your computer.

+To summarize Docker's functionality and why we're using it, a common programmer complaint is "But the code works on my computer."
+Docker avoids this by "shipping your computer."

-This container contains all tools needed for the course and works the same on everyone's computer (regardless of OS or files/settings on your host computer).
-Essentially, there won't be any "It works on my machine" bugs because Docker ensures that everyone uses the same "machine" (container).
+The COMP 211 container contains all tools needed for the course and works the same on everyone's computer (regardless of OS, files, or settings on your host computer).
+There won't be any "It works on your machine but not mine" bugs because Docker ensures that everyone uses the same "machine" (container).

 #### Enter container

-To reiterate a part of the Canvas instructions, to enter the container, `cd`  into your `learncli211/` directory, then run `./learncli.ps1` (Windows) or `./learncli.sh` (macOS).
+To reiterate part of the Canvas instructions, to enter the container, `cd`  into your `learncli211/` directory, then run `./learncli.ps1` (Windows) or `./learncli.sh` (macOS).

+You are in the container if your command-line prompt is `learncli$ `.
+Otherwise, you are in your host OS.

 ### Learn the CLI